 Dr. José Pereira

 Dr. José Pereira is a palliative care physician and is co-founder and Scientific Officer of Pallium Canada.
-He leads the development of the Learning Essential Approaches to Palliative Care (LEAP) courseware and education resources such as the Pallium Palliative Pocketbook and the Pallium App.
+He leads the development of the Learning Essential Approaches to Palliative Care (LEAP) courseware and resources such as the Pallium Palliative Pocketbook, and research related to the impact of the program.

 VP Operations | firstname.lastname@example.orgAs VP Operations, Jonathan is responsible for the day-to-day leadership and general management at Pallium.
 Jonathan is excited to bring his 15 years of combined experience in health research, government administration, partnerships, and business development to help advance the palliative care approach in Canada.